 The table above shows the performance of my published trades.
 Total R is the performance as a multiple of the initial trade risk on each trade.
 (I.e., if risking a 2% market move on a position, an overall profit of 2% would be 1R.
 An overall profit of 1% would be 0.5R, etc.) P&L at 3% risk shows the uncompounded return on a portfolio risking 3% of the portfolio on each trade.
 Win% shows the percentage of winning trades for that year.

-The chart above shows $1000 invested in a portfolio trading these trades, risking 3% per trade, against both the S&P 500 and the Barclay Hedge Fund Index, starting on 1/1/2014.
+The chart above shows $1000 invested in a portfolio trading these trades, risking 3% per trade, against both the S&P 500 and the Barclay Hedge Fund Index, equity curve starting in 2018.
 The published trades are presented in two formats: “AsPublished”, which is exactly what it says: each trade is published with an initial stop and initial target.
 Half the position is taken off at the first target, and the stop is tightened on the position.
 The trade may be exited all at once at the trailing stop, or in two pieces at the profit target and against the trailing stops.

 The “FirstExit” line shows a different, simpler way to trade these trades: simply take the whole position off either at the trailing stop or at the initial profit target.
 While this, of course, means you will never be trailing a stop on a big winner, the tradeoff is consistency and slightly higher overall profitability.